Manual Installation

 kubectl create -f deployment.yaml -n pipelines-as-code

-• Use Webhook Proxy URL to configure in GitHub, GitLab and BitBucket.
+• Use the Webhook Proxy URL to configure in GitHub, GitLab and Bitbucket.

-Basically use Webhook Proxy URL in all the places wherever pipelines-as-code-controller service URL used.
+Basically, use the Webhook Proxy URL in all places wherever the pipelines-as-code-controller service URL is used.